JohnsonJDDJ/Annotating-and-Classifying-the-Readability-of-Python-Scripts/README.md

 - Meta-info like file structure, paper references, API references, links to more detailed documentation, etc.
 - Coding style, including variable and function names, and whether they are explanatory of their functions.

-Please consult the guideline [here](/deliverables/guideline.pdf).
+Please refer to the annotation guideline [here](/deliverables/guidelines.pdf).

 ## Classification

 As Part 4 of the assignment, we set off to build models to approach the task that we have defined ourself.
-We used classifical logistic regression ([notebook](classification/LogReg.ipynb)) and BERT (notebook) to solve the task.
-Read more in our analysis here.
+We used classifical logistic regression ([notebook](classification/LogReg.ipynb)) and BERT ([notebook](classification/BERT.ipynb)) to solve the task.
+Read more in our analysis [here](classification/analysis.pdf).